the-turing-way/the-turing-way/book/website/afterword/glossary.md

   Command used to add files to the staging area.
 Allows the user to specify which files or directories to include in the next commit.

 Adversarial Learning
   A process under which learning systems are exposed to negative stimuli, such as the addition of purposefully manipulated data samples, in order to obtain potentially-beneficial effects.
-Examples of this technique may include the addition of additional learning objectives which penalise unwanted characteristics of a learning system, e.g. the ability to distinguish between data records based on inappropriate demographic attributes.
+Examples of this technique may include the addition of additional learning objectives which penalise unwanted characteristics of a learning system, for example the ability to distinguish between data records based on inappropriate demographic attributes.

 Authors
   Authors in this context are the contributors to _The Turing Way_ project who have made a substantial contribution to the project such as writing a subchapter, facilitating community interactions, maintaining project’s infrastructure and supporting the participation of others through mentored-contributions.
 All authors are named co-authors on the book as a whole.